Grand Duchess Alexandra Pavlovna of Russia: Birth

-Grand Duchess Alexandra Pavlovna was born in Tsarskoye Selo as the third child and eldest daughter of Tsar Paul I of Russia and his second wife Sophie Dorothea of Württemberg (renamed Maria Feodorovna after her wedding).
-The sex of the child disappointed her paternal grandmother, Empress Catherine II.
+Grand Duchess Alexandra Pavlovna was born in Tsarskoye Selo as the third child and eldest daughter of Tsesarevich Paul and his second wife Sophie Dorothea of Württemberg (renamed Maria Feodorovna after her wedding).
+The gender of the child disappointed her paternal grandmother, Catherine the Great.
 She wrote:

 The Empress' secretary Alexander Khrapovitsky wrote that the Empress considered the newborn Grand Duchess Alexandra very ugly, especially compared with her older brothers.
 The comparison with her younger sister Elena, was also unfavorable to her: the Empress noted that the six-month-old Elena was much smarter and more charming than the two-year Alexandra.
 However, as a gift for the birth of Alexandra, Catherine II gave her son Gatchina Palace.

 Gradually the Empress started to have better feelings about her granddaughter.
 On 12 March 1787, she wrote to her:

 In turn, Alexandra was particularly attached to her grandmother.
 Catherine II noted:

 Education

 She received the usual education of Russian princesses and was taught French and German as well as music and drawing.
 Alexandra was very close to her younger sister Elena, and they were often painted together.

-Alexandra's upbringing, as well as her sisters, was entrusted to Charlotte von Lieven, who acted as Governess.
+Alexandra's upbringing, as well as her sister's, was entrusted to Charlotte von Lieven, who acted as Governess.

 The older Grand Duchess was a very diligent student.
 In 1787, her mother proudly wrote about her four-year-old daughter, that "she continues to be diligent, making notable advances and begins to translate from German".
 Alexandra was fascinated by drawing and "I think she has a great talent in this art", and the music and singing, and "in these arts has found remarkable abilities".

 In 1790, in her letter to the Baron von Grimm, Catherine II gave a description of her granddaughter: